blablablasealsaresoft/gpudex/PROJECT_STATUS_AND_NEXT_STEPS.md

 **Date**: January 27, 2025
 **Version**: v2.0.0-production
-**Status**: 🎉 **PRODUCTION READY - ALL SYSTEMS OPERATIONAL**
+**Status**: 🎉 **PLATFORM OPERATIONAL - FRONTEND & BACKEND WORKING**

 ---

 ## 📊 **Executive Summary**

-GPUDex has evolved from a simple GPU price aggregator into a **production-grade, enterprise-ready, decentralized GPU rental marketplace**.
-All core systems are operational, real provider integrations are live, and the platform is ready for commercial deployment.
+GPUDex has been successfully restored to full functionality.
+The platform now properly displays real-time GPU data from multiple providers, with a working frontend, backend API, and all navigation features operational.
+A critical frontend initialization bug has been fixed.

 ### **🎯 Key Achievements**
 - ✅ **93+ Live GPU instances** from real providers